Math Requirements and Placement

 Math Milestone

-The Math Milestone is a requirement that must be completed within your first 20 attempted credits at the college.
-It can be satisfied with an appropriate placement on the exam (Level 1 or higher) or by successfully completing Math 010.
-Transfer students can satisfy the Math Milestone by transferring in a course equivalent to a RIC Math course.
+The math milestone is a requirement that must be completed within your first 30 attempted credits at the college.
+It can be satisfied with an appropriate placement (Level 1 or higher) on math placement or by successfully completing Math 010.
+The math milestone can also be completed by transferring in the equivalent of a RIC math course.

 General Education – Math